At a bachelor's level we offer programmes within the Autonomous Fine Art and Design disciplines:

 The study programme for all the bachelor's degrees is spread into four years and for the master's in two years, with the exception of the Master Type & Media which takes one year to complete.

-Please note that it is not possible to study part-time when a visa is required to study in the Netherlands.
+Please note that it is not possible to study part-time when a residence permit is required for you to study in the Netherlands.

-No. We do provide our students with the information they need to find accommodation in The Hague.
+No, we do not offer housing, but we do provide our students with useful links where they can find information & tips about accommodation in The Hague.

 All bachelor and master programmes are taught in English.